-Legal Translator Services for Translating Foreign Recorded Conversations
+Legal Translators for Translating Foreign Recorded Conversations

 The offering party must establish its translation witness’s expertise in both the foreign language and English, and their ability to translate from one language to the other.
 If the party fails to provide testimony attesting to the accuracy of the translation, the translation will not be admitted.
 Surprisingly, there is little case law discussing precisely what the offering party must show in order to establish that the person who prepared the translation was qualified to do so, but common sense suggests the following: